Richard Strauss’s childhood mimicked countless other youngsters: he was hooked on radio.

 One generation before Richie’s childhood (he was “Richie” during his younger days), a household’s radio was large, was placed on the kitchen counter, and was controlled by the parent.
 Kids listened to Arthur Godfrey, because they were forced to.
 Or Don McNeil’s Breakfast Club, which didn’t appeal to youngsters, but it was better than going hungry.
 Then, in 1957 things changed.
 It was the year Sony mass produced the transistor radio.
 Overnight radios the size of toasters were replaced by radios the size of cell phones.
 Since transistors didn’t require much electricity, they ran on batteries.
 Wow, they were small, lightweight, and could go anywhere!!
 They were personal!
 Since they came with a little earpiece, they were private!!
 They made a worldwide splash, and they made Richie Strauss’s world.

-Day and night, on the way to school, even during school, at home doing homework, at bedtime, under the covers.
+Day and night, the radio was on, on the way to school, even during school, at home doing homework, at bedtime, under the covers.
 It was non-stop, it was addictive, it was fun!
 The radio station with the most fun was KFIV, known as K-5, Modesto’s first Top 40 Radio Station!

 Oh, what a station.
 The music was modern and fun.
 The disc jockeys were glib, clever, and shared the Low Down on Mo-Town (they knew what was going on in and around Modesto).
 What’s more, you could call them on the phone!!
 They were friendly, would joke around with you, and sometimes they played your request.